Adam Fleming

 Lewis Goodall

-Lewis Goodall is Analysis & Investigations Editor at Global and co-presenter of a new podcast with Emily Maitlis and Jon Sopel.
+Lewis Goodall is Analysis & Investigations Editor at Global and co-presenter of the News Agents podcast with Emily Maitlis and Jon Sopel.
+The NewsAgents podcast won the Best News & Current Affairs category and the Spotlight award at the 2024 British Podcast Awards.

 Lewis is an effective and engaging storyteller who has worked across the BBC producing and presenting documentaries and appearing on news output across the corporation’s platforms covering policy, government and economics.